 Description: This course specifically designed for high school students to understand the importance of the financial world, including planning and managing money wisely.
 Areas of study taught through application in personal finance include sources of income, budgeting, banking, consumer credit, credit laws and rights, personal bankruptcy, insurance, spending, taxes, investment strategies, savings accounts, mutual funds and the stock market, buying a vehicle, and living independently.
 Based on the hands-on skills and knowledge applied in this course, students will develop financial goals, and create realistic and measurable objectives to be MONEY SMART!
 Through project-based learning activities and tasks, students will apply mathematical concepts in realistic scenarios and will actively engage by applying the mathematics necessary to make informed decisions related to personal finance.
 Financial Literacy places great emphasis on problem solving, reasoning, representing, connecting and communicating financial data.
 Various forms of technologies and internet research will be highlighted to expose students to the resources available when managing personal financial goals.
 Employability skills are integrated into activities, tasks, and projects throughout the course standards to demonstrate the skills required by business and industry.
 Competencies in the co-curricular student organization, Future Business Leaders of America (FBLA), are integral components of the employability skills standard for this course.
-Financial Literacy is the second course in the Business Accounting and Financial Services pathways in the Finance Cluster.
+Financial Literacy is the second course in the Financial Services pathway.

-Course Name: Principles of Accounting I (Required for pathway completion)
+Course Name: Banking, Investing, & Insurance (Required for pathway completion)

-Course Number: 07.4110000 Prerequisites: Financial Literacy
+Prerequisites: Financial Literacy